4000, Eligibility and Fees

 Annual Recertification

 Annual eligibility determination and recertification is required for all clients who receive PHC services.
-Client eligibility must be redetermined every 12 months, using Form 3029.
+Client eligibility must be redetermined every 12 months, using the most recent version of Form 3029, Application for Program Benefits.
 Grantees must have a system in place to track client eligibility and renewal status on an annual basis.